simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 - Tidy layout produces normalised "tidy data", where every variable has its own column and each row represents a single data point.
   See <https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html> for more.

-  This kind of output is the easiest to process with other software.
+  This is the easiest kind of data for other software to consume.
   Here's how it looks:

   ```shell